 Penguin Coding believes that motivation is key to learning.
 The most compelling motivation for learning to code is that coding enables building something of the kids can call their own, whether its a game or website.
 I want the kids to feel that the sky is the limit in terms of things they can create if they learn the principles of coding, just like knowing a few chords on a musical instrument enable playing infinite variations of music.

-The approach that Penguin Coding tries to take is based on my experience in Silicon Valley and the coding curriculum that has been developed for adults who are trying to learn coding as a career transition.
+The approach that Penguin Coding tries to take is based on coding curriculums that have been developed for adults who are trying to learn coding as a career transition.
 The curriculum for the coding bootcamps are very practical and always based on building something first, and then learning the principles behind what it took to build that.
-So instead of learning about loops and object oriented programming as a principle in a text book and doing a bunch of problem sets, you start writing code for a website or app, and then discover through experience why it would be useful to incorporate loops and objects into your program.
+So instead of learning about loops and object oriented programming as a principle in a textbook and doing a bunch of problem sets, you start writing code for a website or app, and then discover through experience why it would be useful to incorporate loops and objects into your program.

 At first this experiential discovery method may seem inefficient as you end up re-writing code over and over to improve it instead of having the right answer from the beginning.
 But this iteration is critical for important concepts to really sink in and actual learning to take place.
 It is actually how professional software developers code.
 No software engineer knows every computer principle and programming trick by heart.
 They know enough to try different methods until one succeeds, or know enough to ask the right questions to the right people that can help them.
 Looking up an answer online is not something that is considered cheating, its an essential part of the job description.

 What makes this approach "worth it" for the kids is that at the end of the road, they see that their code actually does things in the real world.
 Not in some play pen, but in the real Internet where anyone can access it.
 There is always a trade-off of how much you teach before letting them just do it, but that often depends on the level of the student's understanding and proficiency.